 Recent national and international climate and energy objectives have raised the stakes and increased the challenge to bet met in 2050, with several countries on every continent in the world adopting carbon neutrality (greenhouse gas emissions must correspond to the natural capacity of their absorption!).
-Some firms have already undertaken scenario exercises relative to this aim, such as Companies for the Environment (ZEN 2050 project having received much attention), which conclude that ALL actors need to be involved (while recognizing their different status, capacities and wishes) in all sectors, including companies.
+In France, some firms have already undertaken scenario exercises relative to this aim, such as Companies for the Environment (the ZEN 2050 project having received much public and ministerial attention), which conclude that ALL actors need to be involved (while recognizing their different status, capacities and wishes) in all sectors, including companies.

-These objectives will require great efforts (and we must also tackle biodiversity), forcing all players to start working differently (including research!): "stop working in silos" and learn to operate in a multisector, multidisciplinary and multiple scale, which is complex because we haven't learned how to do it (path dependency).
-This is one of the major areas of concern that we noted when analyzing the reports of the work of the Group 2 Companies of the IPBC.
+These objectives will require great efforts (and we must also tackle biodiversity), forcing all players to start working differently (including research!): "stop working in silos" and learn to operate in a multisector, multidisciplinary and multiple scale fashion, which is complex because we have not learned how to do it yet (the path dependency problem).
+This was one of the major areas of concern reported by the IPBC Working Group 2 members.